-'4.23 Policy DP5 (Density) requires development to make best use of land and to achieve net densities of no less than 50 dwellings per hectare in town centres (as well as near to public transport interchanges) and no less than 30 dwellings per hectare elsewhere. 'and to be single-person households.
+We are very disappointed that the District is still using a figure of 30 dwellings per hectare to estimate land needs for housing, and it is assuming that predominantly houses will be needed when it is clear that the majority of new households over the plan period are likely to be single-person households.
 There are many recent residential schemes for one and two-person households where 100 to 200 dwellings per hectare are quite common.
 It is possible to achieve such densities with the benefit of good design without compromising the character of our towns and the quality of public open spaces.
 As household size is getting smaller, this in turn allows higher densities, and means that there is considerably less need for green field sites to be used.
-The NPPF says LPA's should 'set out their own approach to housing density to reflect local circumstances.', and I suggest this density should be much higher than presently used.
+The NPPF says LPA's should 'set out their own approach to housing density to reflect local circumstances.', and we suggest this density should be much higher than presently used.